Hormonal treatments are medications primarily used to treat other conditions but have also been shown to have benefits for treating acne.

 - Drospirenone (3mg) – such as Isabelle, Petibelle and Yasmin

 - Norethindrone acetate (1mg) - none currently listed in Australia

 Combined oral contraceptive pills contain higher oestrogen (35mcg ethyloestradiol) and another progesterone/anti-androgen cyproterone acetate (2mg).
 These include Brenda-35 ED, Estelle-35 ED, Diane-35 ED, Juliet-35 ED.

 Other contraceptive pills that have been shown to improve acne include those containing the progestogens gestodene (e.g. Minulet).
 Results for this combination are limited.

-Implantable contraceptive devices such as Implanon and Mirena are likely going to cause a flare of your acne given the active ingredients (etonogestrel in Implanon; levonorgestrel in Mirena).
+Implantable contraceptive devices such as Implanon and Mirena are likely to cause a flare of your acne given the active ingredients (etonogestrel in Implanon; levonorgestrel in Mirena).
 If this is the best contraceptive for you, alternative acne treatment should be considered.

 Potential side effects

-If contraception is the primary goal, there is evidence to show improved benefit of contraception in higher oestrogen containing pills.
+If contraception is the primary goal, there is evidence to show an improved benefit of contraception in higher oestrogen containing pills.
 These higher dose pills should still be taken daily but with less emphasis on regular dose-timing.